 In today’s fast-moving world, launching products internationally can easily become victim to short turnaround times and the “I needed it yesterday” culture.
-When you’re working with a professional translation company, you’re going to be limited by the number of hours their translators can squeeze into a day.
+When you’re working with a professional translation company, you’re possibly going to be limited at some point by the number of hours their translators can squeeze into a day.
 So, as a client, how can you scale up translation output to be able to meet your deadlines?
-One frequently raised answer is some form of machine translation which we’ll be looking at here.
+One frequently raised solution is some form of machine translation which we’ll be looking at here.

 What is machine translation (MT)?